david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 	+ notes on plot design: 8cm or 16cm width;

-	+ INTEGRATE ALONG IR/UV INSTEAD OF USING lam0 and TH AS PROXY??!! [change this for plots 1 and 2; not sure if needed anywhere else! but check!]
-		=> delete a few plots !!??

 - work on "documentation"
 	+ write report
 	+ prepare final presentation [use CFEL template; 12 minutes; formal]